Home Students Faculty and Staff Visiting Scholars and PostDocs Parents and Community

-Body Piercing: Cleaning and Healing
+Body Piercings: Cleaning and Healing

 • Do not use bacitracin or other ointments.
 (Ointments attempt to heal the skin & may slow oxygen transport to the tissue).